-Move2Learn (M2L) is an international research-practitioner collaborative project, investigating how interactive museum exhibits can help young children aged 3-6 years express, communicate, and develop their scientific thinking.
-Our project looks at what types of actions are meaningful for developing science ideas, and ways we can encourage these actions through both the design of interactive exhibits as well as through facilitation that affirms and supports family interactions that in turn can impact opportunities for all children.
+Move2Learn (M2L) is an international research-practitioner collaborative project investigating how interactive museum exhibits can help young children aged 3-6 years express, communicate, and develop their scientific thinking.
+Our research explores what types of actions are meaningful for developing science ideas.
+Then, we analyze interventions to encourage action through both the design exhibits as well as through facilitation that affirms and supports family interactions that in turn can impact opportunities for all children.

 Major goals of the project include:

 - Developing a new practitioner/researcher interaction model to strengthen collaborations among informal learning practitioners and learning science researchers

 - Understanding the role of embodied interaction in young children’s learning about science